 By the end of the first millennium these days had been assigned to be particular days in each quarter: the Wednesday, Friday and Saturday after St. Lucy's day (13th December), Ash Wednesday, Whitsunday and Holy Cross Day (14th September) in the Western Church (They have never been kept in the Eastern Church).

 As intimated these Ember days are now observed as times of prayer and fasting for the sacred ministry of the Church and for Ordination, one of the seven sacraments of the Church.
-In the Catholic Church, of which ECUSA is a part, Ordination bestows various gifts to ordinands for their office.
+Ordination bestows various gifts to ordinands for their office.
 In the first rung of this ministry is the diaconate when deacons receive grace to serve and "to assist the Prieste in divine service, and speciallye when he ministreth the holye Communion, and to help him in the distribution thereof, and to reade holye scriptures and Homilies in the congregation, and to instructe the youthe in the Catechisme, [and] to Baptise."
 He is to inform the parish priest through his visiting of "the sick, poor, and impotent people of the parish", and he can also preach, "if he be admitted thereto by the bishop."

 The second rung is the priesthood.
 Mostly these days the diaconate is the probationary for the priesthood (although there are some permanent deacons).
 When a bishop lays hands on deacons as the representative of Christ they receive the Holy Spirit for the office of a priest.
 "Receive the Holy Spirit: whose sins thou dost forgive, they are forgiven: and whose sins thou dost retain, they are retained: and be thou a faithful dispenser of the word of God, and of his holy Sacraments."

-Although all Christians belong to the royal priesthood of God as St. Peter tells us, priests are given a ministry special, which sets them apart from the laity.
+Although all Christians belong to the royal priesthood of God as the first Petrine letter tells us, priests are given a ministry special, which sets them apart from the laity.
 Thus they alone can celebrate the Eucharist, hear confessions and pronounce absolution, anoint the sick, exorcise and pronounce blessings.

 All these ministers are exhorted to live holy and prayerful lives, but these do not affect the validity of the office or the sacraments.
 "Good it were, and much to be wished, they were holy and learned all; but if they be not, their office holds good though."
 "This breath" which ministers receive is "not into them for themselves, yet goeth into and through every act of their office or ministry, and by them conveyeth His saving grace into us all."
 The office is permanent.
 Just as a Christian cannot be unbaptised so a priest cannot be unordained, but he may be deprived of permission to exercise his priestly powers.